Anurag-Ghosh/-Analyzing-Historical-Stock-Revenue-Data-and-Building-a-Dashboard/README.md

 # Analyzing-Historical-Stock-Revenue-Data-and-Building-a-Dashboard
-Final Project for Course 5 of IBM Data Analyst Professional Certificate
+### Final Project for Course 5 of IBM Data Analyst Professional Certificate

+#### Project Description
+Extracting essential data from a dataset and displaying it is a necessary part of data science; therefore individuals can make correct decisions based on the data.
+In this assignment, you will extract some stock data, you will then display this data in a graph using Python